bewt85/AwsCertificateManagerDemo/README.md

             MaxBatchSize: 1
 ```

 The first question you might have is "Why are you using an autoscaling group to load just one instance, why not just make an EC2 instance"?
-Well it's a pretty convenient way of configuring which instances the load balancer should send traffic to, I can easily add health checks to recreate the instances if they die; and it makes it easier to add instances in the future.
-It's much harder to do this if I start with a single EC2 instance and using autoscale groups is free so why not?
+Well it's a pretty convenient way of configuring which instances the load balancer should send traffic to; I can easily add health checks to recreate the instances if they die; and it makes it easier to add instances in the future.
+If I had started with an EC2 instance, these features would have been harder to add later.
+Autoscale groups are free so why not use them?

 You might also wonder why I set `DesiredCapacity` to 1 and the `MaxSize` to 2.
 The reason is that the `UpdatePolicy` creates new servers before deleting old ones and CloudFormation gets upset if I don't set `MaxSize` to be N+1.
-If I was doing this properly, I would also use health checks to make sure that new instances were up and running before deleting old ones, but this demo is already getting a bit complicated!
+If I was doing this properly, I would also use health checks to make sure that new instances were up and running before deleting old ones, but I'm trying to keep the demo simple.

 ```
 AppLaunchConfig: